kergrit/microservices-with-nodejs-and-react/03-blog-moderation/README.md

 Posts service, Comments service and Query service have own store their entity post-entity, comment-entity and post-comment-entity (changes some entity data structure for Moderation service)

-Moderation service not store any entity also update comment status with `pending` `approved` and `reject` from event bus on `commentCreated` after finish moderated this service send `commentModerated` to event bus
+Moderation service not store any entity also update comment status with `pending` `approved` and `rejected` from event bus on `commentCreated` after finish moderated this service send `commentModerated` to event bus

 Event Bus lists
 - `postCreated` triggered on post item was created